 Who owns the tracks that Amtrak’s California Zephyr uses?

-Amtrak does not own most of the tracks they run on but uses rails owned by others.
+Amtrak does not own most of the train tracks used; instead, they use rails owned by others.

 The owners of those rails are called the host railroads.
 The California Zephyr runs on tracks owned by Amtrak around the station.
 BNSF owns the tracks from Chicago, IL, to Denver, CO, and Union Pacific from Denver to Emeryville, CA.